 MTV Cribs was one of the most beloved and outrageous shows of the early '00s.
 From Mariah Carey's lavish, 11,000 square-foot penthouse to Redman's Staten Island shack, the show gave everyday people an inside glimpse of what it's really like to be a celebrity.
 Cribs was renowned for showing glamorous mansions and luxury cars, a trend standard for many past MTV shows that took the place of actual music.
-Without the show, the phrase "this is where the magic happens" would have never been used to describe a bedroom – and that would be a national tragedy.
+Without the show, the phrase "this is where the magic happens" would have never been used to describe a bedroom.

 The Ying Yang Twins may have had an impressive pad, or it may have been just like Redman's infamous Staten Island home, but no one will ever never know.
 While the hip-hop duo never confirmed one way or another, it did appear as though the home they showed off in the episode wasn't their own.
 Even worse, it was decorated so far off base from what fans might expect from the pair that many posited they didn't even do a walk-through before filming.

 In the early '00s, when Destiny's Child was enjoying massive mainstream success, MTV tried to make everyone believe this girl group actually lived together in a house in Houston, Texas.
 While hard to tell if this slumber-party fantasy was actually true, what fans do know is that the group used its episode to shill Candie's shoes.

 Beyoncé took cameras into Kelly Rowland's "room," where she uncovered a Candie's shoebox filled with mementos from old boyfriends.
 Destiny's Child got an endorsement from the company at the time and their own line of kicks.